-- 28. In February 2016 (Agenda Paper 5B), the Board observed that existing IFRS Standards require the attribution of profit or loss and other comprehensive income between non-controlling interests and parent equity interests.
-The Board indicated that, under all of the approaches being considered, it would be useful to: - (a) require entities to attribute profit or loss and other comprehensive income to some classes of equity other than the ordinary shares of the parent entity. - (b) update the carrying amount of each subclass of equity to reflect any such attribution. - 29.
-In April 2016 (Agenda Paper 5B), the Board discussed the specific requirements for determining the amount to be attributed to classes of equity other than ordinary shares. - 30.
+- 34. In February 2016 (Agenda Paper 5B), the Board observed that existing IFRS Standards require the attribution of profit or loss and other comprehensive income between non-controlling interests and parent equity interests.
+The Board indicated that, under all of the approaches being considered, it would be useful to: - (a) require entities to attribute profit or loss and other comprehensive income to some classes of equity other than the ordinary shares of the parent entity. - (b) update the carrying amount of each subclass of equity to reflect any such attribution. - 35.
+In April 2016 (Agenda Paper 5B), the Board discussed the specific requirements for determining the amount to be attributed to classes of equity other than ordinary shares. - 36.
 For non-derivative equity claims other than ordinary shares (such as non-cumulative preference shares), the Board indicated that it would be useful, and impose little additional cost, to attribute amounts based on the existing requirements for such instruments in IAS 33 Earnings per Share.
-IAS 33 includes requirements for the adjustment of the numerator of the earnings per share calculation for the effect of distributions and participation features of such instruments. - 31.
-In May 2016 (Agenda Paper 5), the Board continued its discussion of potential requirements for the attribution of profit or loss and other comprehensive income for derivatives if they are classified as equity (such as warrants). - 32.
-The Board discussed four possible approaches: - (a) approach A would not result in any attribution; - (b) approach B would attribute an amount equal to changes in the fair value of the derivative; and - (c) approaches C and D would attribute an amount weighted by the relative fair value of the derivative and the fair values of other classes of equity.
+IAS 33 includes requirements for the adjustment of the numerator of the earnings per share calculation for the effect of distributions and participation features of such instruments. - 37.
+In May 2016 (Agenda Paper 5), the Board continued its discussion of potential requirements for the attribution of profit or loss and other comprehensive income for derivatives if they are classified as equity (such as warrants). - 38.
+The Board indicated that it would be useful for entities to provide information about derivatives classified as equity through attribution.
+The Board discussed four possible approaches of attributing amounts of equity to derivatives: - (a) approach A would not result in any attribution;

+- (b) approach B would attribute an amount equal to changes in the fair value of the derivative; and - (c) approaches C and D would attribute an amount weighted by the relative fair value of the derivative and the fair values of other classes of equity.
-Approach C would apply that weighting to the end of period carrying amounts, whereas Approach D would apply that weighting to profit or loss and other comprehensive income.

-- 33. The Board indicated that it would be useful for entities to provide additional information to reflect differences between derivatives classified as equity and other classes of equity through attribution.
-The Board decided to include a discussion of the various approaches in a future discussion paper to obtain input regarding the potential costs and benefits of each approach. - 34.
+Approach C would apply that weighting to the end of period carrying amounts, whereas Approach D would apply that weighting to profit or loss and other comprehensive income. - 39.
+The Board decided to include a discussion of the various approaches in a future discussion paper to obtain input regarding the potential costs and benefits of each approach. - 40.
 The Board observed that some of the claims that would be classified as liabilities under the Gamma approach would be classified as equity under the Alpha (eg share-settled debt) and Beta approaches (eg shares redeemable at fair value).

-Because of this difference, the Board asked the staff to explore ways to present the attribution of amounts to these classes of equity more prominently than other classes of equity.
+Because of this difference, the Board asked the staff to explore ways to present the attribution of amounts to instruments that are classified as equity under Alpha and Beta, but not under Gamma, more prominently than other classes of equity.